yprez/blog.yprez.com/posts/002-running-a-bottle-app-with-gunicorn.rst

     run(host='localhost', port=8080, server='gunicorn', workers=4)

-But want if we want to run it using the ``gunicorn`` executable (to run it with an ``init.d`` script)?
+But what if we want to run it using the ``gunicorn`` executable (to run it with an ``init.d`` script)?
 Here things became more problematic.

-I assumed it would be as simple as simple as running `gunicorn myapp`, but it was still running the app with the default server.
+I assumed it would be as simple as simple as running ``gunicorn myapp``, but it was still running the app with the default server.

-It also turns out that Bottle is completely not Googlable, and searching for ``"bottle python gunicorn"`` just returned random crap.
+It also turns out that Bottle is completely not googlable, and searching for ``"bottle python gunicorn"`` just returned random crap.
 After about half an hour of digging, the solution turned out to be quite simple...
 I was missing a WSGI "app" object.